-- □ Attend preoperative class: Phone - Orthopaedic Service Line Nurse @ 645-3104 or Regina Newell @ 645-3679 - □ Pre-op nurse will call prior to your surgery: 645-3366 - □ Stop taking medications such as aspirin, ibuprofen, or blood thinners as directed by your physician. - Obtain medical clearance/blood work/EKG as ordered - □ Call the hospital (302-645-3502) 2 days before your surgery between 2:00-4:00PM for your arrival time - □ Do not eat or drink anything after midnight the day before your surgery - □ Bring all medications in their original containers to the hospital - □ Leave all valuables such as jewelry or money at home - □ Bring comfortable, loose fitting clothing.
-You will be getting dressed when appropriate after any applicable drains are removed. - □ Bring lower back or neck brace the day of surgery if given to you by your surgeon's office. - □ Follow pre-op bathing instructions on the following page - D Prepare your home and support system for going home - □ If you smoke, now is the time to stop - □ Notify your surgeon of any infection, fever or if any change in your medical conditions occurs
+- □ Attend preoperative class: Phone Orthopaedic Service Line Nurse @ 302-645-3104 or Orthopaedic Nurse Manager @ 645-3679 - □ Pre-op nurse will call prior to your surgery: 302-645-3366 - □ Stop taking medications such as aspirin, ibuprofen, or blood thinners as directed by your physician. - □ Obtain medical clearance/blood work/EKG as ordered - □ The hospital will call you the day before your surgery for your arrival time - Do not eat any solid food after midnight before your surgery.
+You may drink clear liquids up to 2 hours prior to your scheduled arrival time.
+This may include: water, clear juice, coffee and tea without creamer/milk, popsicles, kool-aid, and plain jello.
+No alcoholic beverages after midnight. - □ Bring a complete list of medications to the hospital and photo I.D. - □ Leave all valuables such as jewelry or money at home - □ Bring comfortable, loose fitting clothing.
+You will be getting dressed, when appropriate, after any applicable drains are removed.
+You may also bring shoes or slippers that have a closed back. - □ Bring lower back or neck brace the day of surgery if given to you by your surgeon's office. - □ Follow pre-op bathing instructions on the following page - □ Prepare your home and support system for going home - □ If you smoke, now is the time to stop - Notify your surgeon of any infection, fever or if any change in your medical conditions occurs